 The Cup win banners are white with black lettering, the Conference and Division title banners are orange with blue lettering, and the President's Trophy banners are blue with white lettering.
 The banners are arranged in chronological order, not by type and then by chronology.
 This makes for a weird color pattern, but it's 24 banners, which is a lot, considering they didn't win their 1st until 1979.

 Hamilton, Sather, Messier, Gretzky, Paul Shmyr, and the great goalie Jacques Plante, who closed his career with the Oilers, were named to the WHA's All-Time Team.
-Gretzky, Messi, Kurri, Coffey and Fuhr were named to The Hockey News' 100 Greatest Players in 1998.
+Gretzky, Messier, Kurri, Coffey and Fuhr were named to The Hockey News' 100 Greatest Players in 1998.

 You would think that, having had "the greatest player in hockey history" (he wasn't: Both Gordie Howe and Bobby Orr were greater than Gretzky), there'd be a lot of books about the Oilers, especially in their glory years.
 Not really.
 No wonder Number 99 left for Hollywood: It was all about him, not the great team around him that, lest we forget, won a Cup without him in 1990 (although not since).
-K. Michael Gaschnitz published the not-particularly-imaginatively-titled The Edmonton Oilers in 2003.
+K. Michael Gaschnitz published the not-particularly-imaginatively-titled book The Edmonton Oilers in 2003.

 During the Game.
 A November 19, 2014 article on The Hockey News' website ranked the NHL teams' fan bases, and listed the Oilers' fans 5th, behind Toronto, Chicago, Montreal and Vancouver: "So bad for so long, and fans keep filling up Rexall Place.
 Amazing patience."
 Especially when you consider that, when the Islanders' Cup drought had gotten as long as the Oilers' is now, their arena was so quiet (How quiet was it?), it was nicknamed the Nassau Mausoleum.